MILITARY RETIREMENT IN DIVORCE

 As a service member and JAG, John Cannon, understands the unique circumstances faced by military member or military family member in your military divorce or military family law case.
 Service members stationed in Oklahoma should be confident their chosen Oklahoma military divorce attorney understands the unique circumstances faced in military divorce or custody matters.

 Whether you or your family member is stated at Tinker AFB, Ft.
-Sill, Vance AFC, Altus AFB, McAlester Army Ammunition Army Base; a Reservists; or a National Guardsmen, Cannon Law Firm has been there before with clients facing Oklahoma military divorce.
+Sill, Vance AFC, Altus AFB, McAlester Army Ammunition Army Base; a Reservists; or a National Guardsmen, CANNON & ASSOCIATES has been there before with clients facing Oklahoma military divorce.
 This page is an overview of the most common issues in Oklahoma military divorce and Oklahoma military child custody disputes, clients are facing when they

 DIVISION OF MILITARY RETIREMENT AND DISABILITY

 Military divorces require the experience of a family law attorney versed in military law.
 Retirement and disability pay are two of the most complex areas of military divorces.
-Cannon Law Firm is dedicated to assisting service members and non-military members through divorce in Oklahoma.
+CANNON & ASSOCIATES is dedicated to assisting service members and non-military members through divorce in Oklahoma.

 While military disposable retired pay is generally divisible upon divorce, VA disability compensation, military disability retirement benefits, Special Combat-Related Compensation (“SCRC”), and Concurrent Retirement and Disability Pay (“CRDP”) are generally not divisible.
 Retirement pay equal to disability compensation is usually required, if a service member decides to take disability compensation prior to reaching the age of military retirement.
 Therefore, a service member’s spouse will receive a reduced amount of the service member’s retirement compensation.
 In fact, sometimes the service member’s spouse’s share of the retirement may be eliminated from the reduction due to disability compensation.